pvillard31/nifi/nifi-extension-bundles/nifi-jms-bundle/nifi-jms-processors/src/main/resources/docs/org.apache.nifi.jms.cf.JMSConnectionFactoryProvider/additionalDetails.md

 ## Description

-This controller service serves as a general factory service to serving vendor specific instances of the _javax.jms.ConnectionFactory_.
-It does so by allowing user to configure vendor specific properties as well as point to the location of the vendor provided JMS client libraries so the correct implementation of the _javax.jms.ConnectionFactory_ can be found, loaded, instantiated and served to the dependent processors (see PublishJMS, ConsumeJMS).
+This controller service serves as a general factory service to serving vendor specific instances of the _jakarta.jms.ConnectionFactory_.
+It does so by allowing user to configure vendor specific properties as well as point to the location of the vendor provided JMS client libraries so the correct implementation of the _jakarta.jms.ConnectionFactory_ can be found, loaded, instantiated and served to the dependent processors (see PublishJMS, ConsumeJMS).

 All JMS vendors and _ConnectionFactory_ implementations are supported as long as the configuration values can be set